ReeceGoding/Frustration-One-Year-With-R/README.md

 -   As you can tell by taking a close look at the documentation for `[` and that of `[.data.frame`, the `drop` argument does not do the same thing for arrays and matrices as it does for data frames.
-This means that my earlier example comparing tibbles to a matrix could be dishonest.
+This means that my earlier example could be dishonest.
 However, the confusion that you would need to overcome in order to check for if I’ve been dishonest is so great that it proves that there’s definitely something wrong with the `drop` argument.

 -   You may think that `object` and `object[,]` are the same thing.
 They are not.
 You would expect and get an error if `object` is